Sneha (film)

-Sneha (ಸ್ನೇಹ) is a 1999 Indian Kannada language romantic drama film directed by V. S. Reddy and produced by Mohan Natarajan.
+Sneha is a 1999 Indian Kannada language romantic drama film directed by V. S. Reddy and produced by Mohan Natarajan.
 The film stars V. Ravichandran, Ramya Krishna, Raasi and Karan in the leading roles.
 The film was a remake of Telugu film Snehithulu (1998) directed by Muthyala Subbaiah and written by Posani Krishna Murali.
 The music was composed by Ravichandran to the lyrics of K. Kalyan.
 The film spoke about the friendship between a man and woman and their troubled marital relationships.

 Soundtrack

 The music was composed by V. Ravichandran and lyrics were written by K. Kalyan.
 A total of 6 tracks have been composed for the film and the audio rights brought by Lahari Music.